rickmansfield/rickmansfield/README.md

 - 📫 How to reach me:  [LinkedIn](https://www.linkedin.com/in/peacefulrick/).
 But beware I Love my current family/employer and am loyal to a fault.
 - 😄 [See My PORTFOLIO](https://mansfield-port-v3.netlify.app/)
 - ⚡ Fun fact: ...really wanted to obtain the domain name VikingsCode.com since my family descended from Germanic Vikings!
-- ⚡ Fun fact: ...two of my sons are learning to code
 - ⚡ Fun fact: ...The young lady in the photo is My wife whom I respect and love.
 - ⚡ Fun fact: ...My wife and I removate homes for bonding, exercise, and community building.
 - 🤔 I have two rules in life.
 1) Don't cause work or harm to others.
 2) Take care of yourself.